Energetics of Trapped-Ion Quantum Computation: Conclusions

-Possible future work is the optimization of the energetic costs by identifying key control parameters of the experiment and the study of the energy consumption of an algorithm based on the QFT with a more practical application, such as Shor's algorithm, to possibly find a threshold for energetic quantum advantage by comparing the scaling estimate with a classical factorization algorithm.
-The study of the scaling of the energetic costs can be refined by investigating different ion trap architectures and error correction codes.
-Another possibility is the investigation of the scaling of the errors introduced by the quantum noise and relating it to the energy consumption of the quantum computer when some error correction is included.
+Further investigation towards optimizing the energetic costs will require identifying key control parameters of the experiment.
+In addition, the study of the scaling of the energetic costs can be refined by investigating different ion trap architectures, such as surface traps and error correction codes.
+Another possibility is the investigation of the scaling of the errors introduced by the quantum noise, and relating it to the energy consumption of the quantum computer when some error correction is included.
+By addressing the energetic costs of the state preparation, computation and readout, and the baseline energy expenditure, this work thus provided the first steps of our agenda for a comprehensive study of the energetics of trapped-ion quantum computation.
+The impact of the classical control of the experiment, of ion transport and of quantum error correction will be object of future work.